andypetrella/scala-claus-advent-calendar/README.md

 ### Goal and context
 This application is actually a talk, that was initially given at [BruJUG in Belgium/Brussels](http://wiki.brussels-jug.be/doku.php?id=events4:2014_01_session1).

+It has been given for a team at Virdata (Technicolor) which is putting efforts in building their Big Data/IoT platform in Scala.

+Another session is for the JDL in Mons (still in Belgium), [the 15th of May 2014](http://jeudisdulibre.be/2014/04/30/mons-le-15-mai-echo-java-sed-sjavscal-le-langage-de-programmation-scala/).

 This talk aims to be a gentle, pragmatic and didactic approach of the programming language [Scala](http://www.scala-lang.org/).

 ### Synopsys
 The line up is composed of 25 features of the language.

-They all share the same property that each be used for our everyday work.
+They all share the same property, that is, they can be used in our everyday work.

 They are presented in such a way that the next feature enables a cleaner code -- most of the time, more readable.

 And, of course, the level increases slightly in order to take the time to catch the concepts intuitivelly.

 ### Features